Edinburg, Texas: Education

-University of Texas Rio Grande Valley
+Tertiary education

 In December 2012, officials announced the merger of the existing University of Texas-Pan American in Edinburg and the University of Texas at Brownsville into a regional institution.
 A year later, in December 2013, University of Texas System officials decided to name the new institution the University of Texas Rio Grande Valley.
 UTRGV's creation garnered much media attention because of its expected economic, social, and health-care impact on the region.
 UTRGV is unique in that it is the first time the UT System has merged existing campuses in such a way.
 UTRGV was to also bring the first medical school to the Rio Grande Valley region.
 The first class of UTRGV students began courses in fall 2015.

-Colleges
+Edinburg is also the home of the Rio Grande Bible Institute.

-Edinburg is also the home of the Rio Grande Bible Institute and is located in the South Texas College District.
+All of Hidalgo County is in the South Texas College District.

 Primary and secondary education

-Almost all of the city is served by the Edinburg Consolidated Independent School District, comprising four high schools, one alternative secondary school, six middle schools, and 20 elementary schools.
+Almost all of the city is served by the Edinburg Consolidated Independent School District, comprising five high schools, one alternative secondary school, six middle schools, and 20 elementary schools.
+Edinburg High School, Edinburg Collegiate High School, Edinburg North High School, and Robert Vela High School are in the city limits.
+Johnny G. Economedes High School has an Edinburg postal address.

 A small portion is served by the McAllen Independent School District, including Memorial High School, Cathey Middle School, and McAllen's Gonzalez Elementary.

 In addition, the South Texas Independent School District operates magnet schools that serve Edinburg.
 South Texas Business Education & Technology Academy is in Edinburg.
 Students from Edinburg also have the chance to attend other South Texas ISD schools in Mercedes: South Texas High School for the Medical Professions and the Science Academy of South Texas.

 The Roman Catholic Diocese of Brownsville operates St. Joseph Catholic School, an elementary and middle school.